LibertyDSNP/spec/pages/Ethereum/Validation.md

 DSNP Announcements on Ethereum are validated at read time.

-1. Read `DSNPBatchPublication` events
+1. Read `DSNPBatchPublication` events.
-2. Fetch and validate the Batch Publication
+2. Fetch and validate the Batch Publication.
-3. Recover and validate the Ethereum address from the Announcement
+3. Recover and validate the Ethereum address from the Announcement.

 ## Batch Publication Validation